cerner/fhir.cerner.com/content/millennium/r4/financial/coverage.md

 _Implementation Notes_

 * Public Healthcare represents an insurance policy funded by a public health system such as a provincial or national health plan.
-If there are any public healthcare coverages, they will return with an id prefixed with 'PH' or 'PHP' and will be returned in the payload with the rest of the coverages (private coverages).
+If there are any public coverages, they will return with an id prefixed with 'PH' or 'PHP' and will be returned in the payload with the rest of the coverages (private coverages).

 ### Authorization Types